dcunited001/dcunited001.github.io/_drafts/2016-06-05-im-not-religious-im-spiritual-3-my-own-beliefs.md

   - thinking outside the box by lifting arbitrary constraints and taking concepts to their limits

 ### Conclusions

+> "Every man is born as many men and dies as a single one." -
+> Heidegger

+The argument I made to refute Nietzsche in part one actually alters the nature of propositions leading to Heidegger's statement above.
+Every man is born with just as much potential, but merges into the entity representing the sum of human information, the entity that attempts to reflect the omneity of the metaphysical world.
+So we never truly die, and we merge our consciousness into this entity in order to become every man.
+And because everyone born after a certain point is doomed to the same fate, one might say we have no choice in this regard.

+The conclusions here depend on the specific capabilities of technology at the point and of the final capabilities of such technology, particularly whether we can virtualize, fork, transfer or merge consciousness and whether such capabilities are complete or approximated.

+But, instead, I'll just leave it as "Every man is born as many men and becomes every man."
+Ramifications of the arguments I've put forth are numerous and significant to how we see ourselves and our relationship to the universe.
+I've only tried to clearly state thoughts which I never wrote down.
+I don't mean to say that because of these beliefs that nothing else is possible.
+I could be wrong about a lot of it and much of it (maybe most of it) is not actually novel.
+People have been talking about the singularity for a very long time.

+It's crucial for people to mill over these issues, as we are approaching developments which lead to a fundamental restructuring of the world.

 - briefly restate the argument to show that "God is not dead" by asserting the inevitable arrival of an übermenschlich entity.